Organic Standards

 EU Commission Report on Article 29 of the Organic Production Regulation

-The European Commission has released a report assessing how Member States handle non-authorised substance detections in organic products under Regulation (EU) 2018/848.
-Businesses should monitor this assessment as it signals potential future harmonisation of enforcement actions and contamination thresholds across the EU organic supply chain.
+The European Commission has released a report evaluating how Member States manage non-authorised substance detections in organic products under Regulation (EU) 2018/848.
+This review signals potential future harmonisation of enforcement protocols and contamination thresholds, requiring tighter supply chain monitoring to maintain organic certification and market access.

 ec.europa.euEuropean UnionEuropean Union